amarinderthind/CGRphylo/README.md

 ##### Input file requirements

 The DNA sequences to be analyzed can be uploaded in the form fasta file.
 All the sequences must be in FASTA format.
+Check the example file for details.

 #### Filtering and trimming, if required